Halfords Racing with Cataclean prepared to build on Oulton Park pace

 Starting the final race from the back of the grid and with work to do, Rowbottom impressively avoided an incident involving a number of rivals early on, pushing through to the points-paying positions by lap seven.
 Continuing to pick off the pack ahead, the 33-year-old would conclude the 18-lap contest in 12th.

-An equally strong performance from Shedden saw the two-time champion dicing with standings leader Josh Cook throughout, narrowly missing a podium finish with fourth place.
+An equally strong performance from Shedden saw the three-time champion dicing with standings leader Josh Cook throughout, narrowly missing a podium finish with fourth place.

 Shedden occupies sixth spot on the Drivers’ battle as Britain’s premier motorsport series heads to North Yorkshire, with Rowbottom in 11th, while Halfords Racing with Cataclean holds fifth in the Teams’ battle.